alienspaces/go-mud/README-DESIGN.md

  --- --- --- --- ---
 ```

-Mundane objects that have no significant special abilities and aren't a quest object will be stacked at a location while other objects, monsters and characters will each contribute to the number of entities at that location.
+Objects, monsters and characters each contribute to the number of entities at that location.

 When a location has reached the maximum number of 15 entities, no new monsters, characters or objects can enter, spawn or otherwise be added to that location.